vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 <img src="images_layout/layout_horizontal-stack.png" alt="horizontal stack" width="400px">

-Here you see two gauges next to each other instead of the usual double-sized cards stacked under one another.
+Here you see two gauges next to each other instead of the usual double-sized cards stacked below one another.

 ```yaml
 {% raw %}